Ben435/learning-hotwire/README.md

     * Works ok, had to resort to injecting strings into innerHTML.
 May try streams with it, but can't figure out how to trigger.
 * Page transitions with maintained state, eg: search + details and back with search terms maintained
 * Form validation via streams
+    * This works pretty well, but get a tieing between 2 templates, being the "streams" and the base template its validating.
+    * Perfectly workable, especially with some rules and conventions around it